AwaisAliShahid/TechincalWriting/README.md

 ---

-## 1 Unifying Code Quality with Trunk CLI
+## Sample 1: Unifying Code Quality with Trunk CLI

 ### TL;DR
 With five commands and **~8 minutes of work**, you can turn an un‑linted repo into a